 Your water pipes deal with a lot of pressure and temperature changes.
 If the pipes are quiet and working well, they’re out of sight, out of mind.
 But what happens when they start to sound angry?
-Noisy water pipes can be caused by several problems, some of them easy to fix and others more involved.
-If your water pipes are noisy, read on to diagnose the cause and restore the quiet, whether with a simple DIY fix or by calling a plumber.
+Water hammer is the most common cause of noisy water pipes.
+If your water pipes are noisy when the water is running, read on to diagnose the cause and restore the quiet.

 First, what noise are you hearing?

 The Water Hammer: Hammering or Banging Pipe Noises

 Water hammers are one of the most common noisy pipe problems.
 They occur when the water is turned off and high pressure in the pipes makes the water inside bang against the shut-off valve or pipe walls.
 The noise is a distinct hammering and usually only occurs after a faucet or appliance is turned off.

 Want to learn how to stop water hammer?
 Try resetting the water system’s air chambers.
 Here’s how: